polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

 -   Access to NTCLUST.SAR including the current SAP cluster resource DLL (requires an SAP Online Service System account)

--   Access to Internet from the lab VM
+-   Internet access from the lab VM

 ## Before the hands-on lab